gazolla/ColorPopover/README.md

 #ColorPopover

-A ColorPopover based on WEPopover Created by Werner Altewischer.
+A ColorPopover is a very simple component for iPhone/iPad that provides a "Popover" color picker.

 ##Supported Platforms